SymfonyCasts/api-platform3/sfcasts/ep2-security/token-string-fixtures.md

 [[[ code('34ca0ceeaf') ]]]

+***TIP
+For stronger security, avoid storing the plaintext token in the database.
+This is a bit more technical but you can find details at https://symfonycasts.com/api-token-hashed.
+***

 For the token itself, say `$this->token = $tokenType.` and then I'll use some code that will generate a random string that's 64 characters long: